40 Nutmeg Lane

 DOD, AFOSR Contract # F49620-98-C-0063, "High Temperature Sapphire Fiber Cladding," $100,000, Sept.
 1, 1998, to Feb.
 28, 1999.

-This project seeks to develop a new binder that will allow powder metal injection molding (MIM) of reactive metal parts.
+This project sought to develop a solid argon binder to allow powder metal injection molding (MIM) of reactive metal parts.
 Parts made of reactive metals such as titanium are already extensively made using powder metallurgy, but many valuable metals are so reactive at high temperature that any currently available binder will react with and contaminate the part during MIM processing.
-The development of the new binder will parallel that of other binders, modified by the conditions of its formation as well as its physical and debinding characteristics that fundamentally change its behavior as a binder.
+Solid argon has the proper mechanical behavior and is totally inert.
+The development of this binder would parallel that of other binders, modified by the conditions of its formation as well as its physical and debinding characteristics that fundamentally change its behavior as a binder.
 Binder properties, the binder/powder ratio, the mixing procedure, the injection molding process, and the debinding process will be explored experimentally to optimize the process using titanium as the reactive metal powder.
-Molding and debinding will be demonstrated and the green strength of the parts measured.
-Some sintering will be attempted to show the effectiveness of the process.
+Molding and debinding experiments were performed using titanium, however particles without oxide coatings could not be obtained, such that no green strength could be achieved.

 NSF Grant # 9760106, "A Novel Binder for Reactive Metal Injection Molding," $100,000, Jan 1 to June 30, 1998.

+Thoughtventions is developing an aircraft droplet heat exchanger (DHX) to replace the standard metal finned circulating glycol/water heat exchanger.
 Unmanned aerial vehicles (UAVs) are now being used for atmospheric sampling, but significant advances in aircraft performance must be achieved for sustained flight of large payloads at altitudes up to 30 km.
-Thoughtventions is developing an aircraft droplet heat exchanger (DHX) to replace the standard metal finned circulating glycol/water heat exchanger.
-A circulating liquid is sprayed into a ducted airstream to create a uniform dense droplet field that directly transfers heat from the engine cooling liquid to the atmosphere.
+The concept is for a circulating liquid to be sprayed into a ducted airstream to create a uniform dense droplet field that directly transfers heat from the engine cooling liquid to the atmosphere.
 The droplets are captured at the end of the duct by inertial separation from a sharply turning flow.
 A droplet heat exchanger efficiently rejects engine heat under widely varying conditions while greatly reducing heat exchanger mass and lowering aircraft drag.
-Reducing heat exchanger mass increases aircraft altitude capability and together with decreased drag increases aircraft range.
+Reducing heat exchanger mass increases aircraft altitude capability, and together with decreased drag, increases aircraft range.
 Heat transfer and droplet collection can be maintained during speed and attitude changes, and the system tolerates rain, snow, and dust.
+Conceptual feasibility has been demonstrated together with practical experimental droplet production.

 Wall injection of solid hydrogen into the supersonic airstream of a combustor was investigated to provide ultrafast distributed fuel mixing for a practical large scramjet engine NASA Marshall Space Flight Center.
 Modeling of a solid hydrogen particle ablating in a Mach 3 flow was done to understand the physics of the problem, to predict particle lifetime, and to define the dependence of particle lifetime on the parameters of the problem.
 Solid hydrogen fueling feasibility was studied to assure that the transport and injection of a particle flow is practical in an engineering sense.
 Studies indicated that it is practical to pump and inject the solid as a 4 K Solid H2 liquid He with a very low helium fraction; the added helium will not decrease combustion efficiency.
-High speed single hydrogen pellet injection into an inert gas was performed experimentally to examine actual ablation and verify modeling predictions.
+High speed single hydrogen pellet injection into an inert gas was performed experimentally to examine actual ablation and verify modeling predictions, but the experiments at the University of Illinois were improperly performed and did not provide useful data.
 The proposed solid hydrogen fueling would improve fuel distribution and mixing well beyond present concepts, eliminate injector drag, and take advantage of the more standard benefits of a higher fuel density.
 The data and analysis from modeling, engineering studies, and the pellet experiments were combined to create a strong logical argument that solid hydrogen scramjet fueling is feasible.

 NASA Marshall Space Flight Center, Contract # NAS8-40693, "Solid Hydrogen Fueling of a Air Breathing Supersonic Combustor," $70,000, 11 Jan.
 1996, to 10 July 1996.

-Phase 1 work experimentally demonstrated fiber optic imaging inside a furnace at over 1000°C, for the NASA Lewis Research Center.
+Phase 1 work experimentally demonstrated fiber optic imaging inside a furnace at over 1000°C for the NASA Lewis Research Center.
 The innovation of this work is the use of a high temperature imaging fiber optic system as a means for non-intrusive diagnosis of high temperature and high pressure engine components and combustion systems, high temperature process development, and as a research tool for system development.
 Current fiber optic imaging systems provide invaluable access for remote sensing in many applications but are limited in temperature range.
-The development of high quality sapphire fiber optics under another NASA program has led to the possibility of fiber optic imaging at temperatures in excess of 1000°C. A sapphire fiber optic video system was designed, fabricated and tested for basic performance in a furnace in a successful feasibility demonstration.
+A sapphire fiber optic video system was designed, fabricated and tested for basic performance in a furnace in a successful feasibility demonstration.

 NASA Lewis Research Center, Contract # NAS3-27568, "High Temperature Fiber Optic Imaging Apparatus," $70,000, 27 Dec.
 1994, to 26 June 1995.